-First Nations is the contemporary name used for aboriginal people of British Columbia in Canada.
-They have been known by various names like Indians, Natives, Native Americans, American Indians or Amerindians.
+First Nations is the contemporary name used for Aboriginal people of British Columbia in Canada.
+They have been known by various names like Indians, Natives, Native Americans, American Indians, or Amerindians.
 Irrespective of the name you choose to address these people, these are the original inhabitants of the land that we now know as Canada.
 You could call them the Indigenous people of Canada.
 They lost their lands and identities to the Europeans when they first landed here a few centuries back.
 Today, British Columbia First Nations people are reclaiming their identity by reclaiming public places that showcase their arts.

 They are documenting their languages that were always spoken and never written and recording their oral histories.
-Everywhere I traveled in Canada, I could prominently see the British Columbia First Nations imprint.
-Mostly this was in the form of colorful wood carved Totem Poles or the painted walls.
-Souvenir shops were full of artifacts with British Columbia First Nations motifs.
+Everywhere I traveled in Canada, I could prominently see their imprint.
+Mostly this was in the form of colorful wood carved Totem Poles or painted walls.
+Souvenir shops were full of artifacts with tribal motifs.

-Who are British Columbia First Nations?
+Who are British Columbia First Nations Aboriginals?

 Well, be prepared for a surprise.
 There are more than 600 First Nations Communities in Canada and there are about 200 of them in British Columbia First Nations.

-One of the theories of origins of First Nations says that these people came from Siberia thousands of years ago.
+One of the theories of the origins of First Nations says that these people came from Siberia thousands of years ago.
 They came via land and sea route and landed somewhere in Alaska.
 From there, they started moving around and settling down in different places.
-This looks plausible as the features of many British Columbia First Nations people do have chubby cheeks and small eyes.
-However, most British Columbia First Nations people believe that they have lived here since time immemorial.
+This looks plausible as the features of many people do have chubby cheeks and small eyes.
+However, most tribal people believe that they have lived here since time immemorial.

 Ontario has the largest aboriginal population in Canada followed by British Columbia.
-In British Columbia, the first nations groups were defined by the distinct languages they speak.
+In British Columbia, the first tribal groups were defined by the distinct languages they speak.
 A map below shows the tribe names and the languages they speak.

-Europeans thought native Indians are not able to cope with the modernity.
+Europeans thought native Indians are not able to cope with modernity.
 They started collecting their artifacts for their museums back home – in their minds they were preserving them for posterity.

-Red Cedar Tree is at the heart of British Columbia First Nations North West Pacific coast people’s lives.
+Red Cedar Tree is at the heart of the North West Pacific coast tribal people’s lives.
 This is one tree that can serve all their needs – right from making items of everyday use to ritual items.
-They used the red Cedar tree available in abundance here for clothing, housing, transportation.
+They used the red Cedar tree available in abundance here for clothing, housing, and transportation.
 They even weaved their baskets using the bark of the Cedar Tree.

-Red Cedar Tree is called the tree of life in British Columbia First Nations communities on North West Pacific Coast.
-It is light and soft, allowing the users to manipulate it with simplest of tools.
+Red Cedar Tree is called the tree of life in the tribal communities on the North West Pacific Coast.
+It is light and soft, allowing the users to manipulate it with the simplest of tools.
 Remember they used this in the pre-machine era.
-Cedar Tree has an oil that repels water as well as bugs, so it was perfect for the outdoor use.
+Cedar Tree has oil that repels water as well as bugs, so it was perfect for outdoor use.
 Yes, it is a natural pesticide.

 Choosing Cedar Tree

-At the Squamish and Lilawat Cultural Center in Whistler, the tour guide, who herself came from Lilawat First Nations community spoke about how they chose the trees before taking their bark or before cutting them.
-She said – you hug the tree and only if you can touch your fingers while hugging can you take from the tree.
+At the Squamish and Lilawat Cultural Center in Whistler, the tour guide, who herself came from the Lilawat community spoke about how they chose the trees before taking their bark or before cutting them.
+She said – you hug the tree and only if you can touch your fingers while hugging can you take it from the tree.
 Else you leave it alone to grow.
 If your fingers touch, you pray to the tree and then take no more than 2 hands or 2 arm lengths of bark from the tree.
-After taking you thank the tree for giving you the life-sustaining material.
+After taking you to thank the tree for giving you the life-sustaining material.

 It reminded me of the tree worshipping people I had met at Achanakmar in Chhattisgarh.
-How similar are the aboriginal cultures across the world!
+How similar are the aboriginal cultures across the world?

 I saw a lot of images of Cedar Trees with barks taken off them – just about a couple of arm lengths taken and the rest of the trees left intact.
 They are called culturally modified trees.